Thursday, March 14, 2019

 Here is the carbarn where you see the South Thomaston

-spur line turns off to the left.
+spur line turning off to the left.
 Circa 1917

 O. R. Cummings Collection 2009_2_41_200

 View looking out from the carbarn.
-Track on right coming
+The track on the right coming

 at the viewer would be passing the carbarn (behind the viewer)